 MusicFirst Performer Complete is the top-tier package for an ensemble.
 It includes the MusicFirst LMS, PracticeFirst, Sight Reading Factory, Noteflight Learn, Auralia First, and Musition First.

 Focus on Sound (music theory and history), and Lesono (video recorder) are available as add-ons to any of these packages.

 MusicFirst Classroom was designed specifically for the non-ensemble classes that every music educator teaches, with software chosen especially to enhance these students’ musical experience, bring life to their classes, and make them fun and exciting for both the student and the teacher.
 It is the perfect solution for any non-ensemble music class from 6th – 12th grade.

 MusicFirst Secondary Classroom Basic is the basic-level package for a non-ensemble music class.
 It includes the MusicFirst LMS, Focus on Sound, Soundtrap, O-Generator and Noteflight Learn.

 MusicFirst Secondary Classroom Complete is the top-tier package for a non-ensemble music class.
 It includes the MusicFirst LMS, Focus on Sound, Soundtrap, O-Generator, Noteflight Learn, Auralia First, and Musition First.

 Check out the video links and start a free trial so you can try it out and see how it fits your situation.
 You will want to set aside a couple of weeks to really play with it and discover all the platform has to offer – I promise, you will not be disappointed!

-If you missed Part 1 in this series which discussed incorporating new technology into the elementary classroom, you can read it here.
+If you missed Part 1 in this series which discusses incorporating new technology into the elementary classroom, you can read it here.